Disability Awareness Day

 We considered holding DAD on a weekday.
 This was lead by the myth and misconception that businesses and statutory services wouldn't attend an event held on a weekend!
 But after consulting disabled people, carers and families we agreed to hold DAD on a Sunday as this met their needs.
 We have had several discussions about extending DAD to run over two days; we found that although the larger businesses could attract staffing support, the smaller family run charities would struggle to find volunteers.

-When considering the date of your DAD its worth avoiding school holidays, other national, regional and local events such as bank holidays, county shows, etc. Not that I listened to my own advice as I am often reminded that DAD 2010 coincided with the World Cup Final, and this was not for the first time in the history of DAD.
+When considering the date of your DAD its worth avoiding school holidays, other national, regional and local events such as bank holidays, county shows, etc. Not that I listened to my own advice as I am often reminded that DAD 2010 and 2018 coincided with the World Cup Finals, and this was not for the first time in the history of DAD.

 When you have agreed where and when you want to hold your DAD, you will need a team to share and deliver the vision.